-The reinvestment process can take place in one or two phases.
-In extreme cases, roughly half of the cash that was raised due to the Cl event will be reinvested when our combination of near-term indicators signals that the broad equity market has established a sustainable bottom.
-The remaining cash will be reinvested when the broad equity market crosses our collection of long-term technical and economic indicators that collectively suggest a more secure and sustainable recovery.
-Our two-phased reinvestment process allows us to potentially take advantage of lower valuations as we wait for stronger confirmation of a more sustained market recovery.
+The reinvestment process typically takes place in two phases.
+We anticipate that roughly half of the cash that was raised due to the CI event will be reinvested when our combination of near-term indicators signals that the broad equity market has established a sustainable bottom.
+The remaining cash is reinvested when the broad equity market crosses our collection of long-term technical and economic indicators that collectively suggest a more secure and sustainable recovery.
+Our two-phased reinvestment process allows us to potentially to take advantage of lower valuations as we wait for stronger confirmation of a more sustained market recovery.